dotse/tls-fed-auth/tls-fed-auth.md

 This work is not a product of the IETF, does not represent a standard, and has not achieved community consensus.
 It aims to address specific federation challenges and provide a framework for secure communication.

-TLS is specified and standardized by the IETF's TLS working group.
-For more information, see the TLS Working Group page at:
+TLS is specified by the IETF TLS Working Group.
-[https://datatracker.ietf.org/wg/tls/about/](https://datatracker.ietf.org/wg/tls/about/).
 TLS 1.3 is defined in [@!RFC8446].
+Additional information about the TLS Working Group is available at [https://datatracker.ietf.org/wg/tls/about/](https://datatracker.ietf.org/wg/tls/about/).

 ##  Reserved Words